Ernanm280/azure-setup/README.md

 <h2>Purpose</h2>

-The goal of this repository is to set up the core Azure infrastructure needed for the project.
-The main components within the setup were creating Virtual Machines, a Resource Group, and a Virtual Network.
-The setup ensures both Virtual Machines are in the same Virtual Network and Subnet for seamless communication.
+The purpose of this project is to build a foundational Azure cloud environment by deploying and configuring virtual machines within the same Virtual Network and Subnet.
+This setup enables secure internal communication and serves as a base for future networking, security, and traffic analysis tasks.